The Location:

 The Temporary Support

-Unfortunately, those gentlemen were on the bridge when it failed and both were killed.
+Unfortunately, those two design engineers were on the bridge when it failed and both were killed.
 There are many valuable lessons from the Commission Reports related to the roles and responsibilities of contractor’s engineers in their design of the falsework that was intended to support a portion of span number 5 until the structural steel erection had reached Pier 15 and for the responsibilities and duties of engineers in post-disaster inspections and investigations.
-This [ASCE] presentation provide[s] an overview of the collapse and summarize[s] the effects of the disaster and the findings as to what caused the collapse.
-Some of these lessons [are] highlighted in this paper.
+The ASCE study provides an overview of the collapse and summarizes the effects of the disaster and the findings as to what caused the collapse.
+Some of these lessons are highlighted in this paper.
 It was a combination of engineering mistakes, flawed material and procedures, and inappropriate safety standards that resulted in failure.
-This [ASCE] paper focuses on failure during construction.
+This ASCE paper focuses on failure during construction.
 In 1994, the bridge was officially renamed the “Ironworkers Memorial Second Narrows Crossing” in honour of the workers who died on that day."